tigerbeetle/tigerbeetle/docs/design/data-modeling.md

+---
+sidebar_position: 1
+---

 # Data modeling

 TigerBeetle is a domain-specific database — its schema of [`Account`s](../reference/accounts.md) and [`Transfer`s](../reference/transfers.md) is built-in and fixed.
 In return for this prescriptive design, it provides excellent performance, integrated business logic, and powerful invariants.

-This section is a sample of techniques for mapping an application's requirements onto TigerBeetle's data model.
+This section is a sample of techniques for mapping your application's requirements onto TigerBeetle's data model.
 Which (if any) of these techniques are suitable is highly application-specific.

 When possible, round trips and coordination can be minimized by encoding application invariants